 Taken in late spring, I haven't fiddled with the colours, it really was that green.

-This view from the viewpoint on the walking track.
+Top photo from the viewpoint at the end of the Mokoroa Falls Track, lower photo and Houheria Falls from the stream bed.
 These photos taken after a lot of heavy rain, so the falls are flowing much better than usual.

 |The map gives their height as 11m (35 feet) which looks about right (airphoto agrees).|